sumitadvani/CRUD_BlogSite/README.md

 # CRUD_BlogSite
 Blog Website with CRUD in php
+Users must include font-awsome-4.7.0 in this project to get the efficient output
 #one
 --------------------------------------------------------------------------------------
 These uploaded files include only the User view of the Blogging Website